-- Recognize four common strategies for achieving an on-going therapeutic relationship with a traumatized male
+- Recognize four common strategies for achieving integration and meaning with a traumatized male

 Jim Struve, LCSW has been a practicing social worker since 1976.
 He is currently a Licensed Clinical Social Worker in private practice in Salt Lake City, providing psychotherapy services to individuals, couples, and groups.
 With special attention to mindful presence in the healing relationship, Jim works with a wide range of client issues: trauma (including male and female survivors of sexual victimization), relationship enhancement (including issues such as intimacy, assertiveness, identity, gender, self-esteem, and sexuality), healthy life choices, fostering resilience, conflict resolution, parenting, addiction recovery, and dissociative disorders (including Dissociative Identity Disorder).
 Jim is a founding member of MaleSurvivor.org and is Co-Chair of the Weekends of Recovery retreat program.
 He was the recipient of the Richard Gartner Outstanding Clinical Services Award at the 2010 International MaleSurvivor Conference in New York City.